 Michigan Central Station, Detroit

-The building is located in the Corktown district of Detroit near the Ambassador Bridge, approximately 3⁄4 mi (1.2 km) southwest of downtown Detroit.
-It is located behind Roosevelt Park, and the Roosevelt Warehouse is adjacent to the east, with a tunnel connection to the MCS.
-The city's Roosevelt Park serves as a grand entryway to the station.
-It was added to the National Register of Historic Places in 1975.
+Located in Detroit's Corktown district near the Ambassador Bridge, approximately southwest of downtown, the station is situated behind Roosevelt Park, which serves as a grand entryway.
+The Roosevelt Warehouse is adjacent to the east, connected to MCS via a tunnel.
+The station was added to the National Register of Historic Places in 1975.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Detroit.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.